-Only stockholders of record of our Class A common stock and Class B common stock at the close of business on the Record Date, April 26, 2024, will be entitled to vote at the Annual Meeting.
-On the Record Date, there were 490,108,966 shares of Class A common stock and 82,452,748 shares of Class B common stock outstanding and entitled to vote.
+Only stockholders of record of our Class A common stock and Class B common stock at the close of business on the Record Date, April 29, 2025, will be entitled to vote at the Annual Meeting.
+On the Record Date, there were 457,414,457 shares of Class A common stock and 77,452,748 shares of Class B common stock outstanding and entitled to vote.
 Each holder of Class A common stock will have the right to one vote per share of Class A common stock and each holder of Class B common stock will have the right to 35 votes per share of Class B common stock.

 - Stockholder of Record: Shares Registered in Your Name.
 If, on the Record Date, your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
 As a stockholder of record, you may vote online during the Annual Meeting or by proxy in advance.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote your shares by proxy in advance of the Annual Meeting through the internet, by telephone, or by completing and returning a printed proxy card that you may request or that we may elect to deliver at a later timeto ensure your vote is counted. - Beneficial Owner: Shares Registered in the Name of a Broker or Bank.
 If, on the Record Date, your shares were held not in your name, but rather in an account at a brokerage firm, bank or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker, bank, or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may vote your shares online during the Annual Meeting using your control number.
+However, since you are not the stockholder of record, you may vote your shares online during the Annual Meeting only by following the instructions from your broker, bank, or other agent and after obtaining a valid proxy from such organization.